 Two months before her death, Claire made a decision to be baptized.
 But what should have been an occasion for rejoicing turned into turmoil for her family.
 You see, Claire’s church required baptism by immersion, no exceptions—an impossible requirement considering Claire's frail condition.
 In frustration her parents approached another church across town that agreed to baptize her in a less traditional fashion.
 The resulting ceremony was a moving testimony to hundreds of witnesses of this young girl's courage and commitment to the Lord.

-LOOKING FOR MEANING The apostle Paul’s afflictions, primarily his imprisonments, provided the opportunity for writings that would become the Magna Carta of the Christian faith.
+The apostle Paul’s afflictions, primarily his imprisonments, provided the opportunity for writings that would become the Magna Carta of the Christian faith.
 But perhaps more significantly, his trials were evidence of his sincerity and love, evidence that was essential to gain the credibility and acceptance of those he had previously persecuted.

 For Paul, it is clear how God used his adversity to advance the kingdom.
 But for Claire, God’s purpose is not as obvious.
 Perhaps He wanted to demonstrate the unshakeable quality of child-like faith to a world in desperate need of hope.
 Maybe He wanted to awaken a dying church out of its misplaced focus on legalism.
 Perhaps He sought to secure Claire’s place in his eternal family at an early age.
 Perhaps.

 At this point we must admit we don't know.
 And even if we did, it would not attenuate our feelings of loss this side of eternity.
 So where do we go for comfort?
 How do we reconcile our lingering yearning for a world turned right side up.